Close Menu

 • 1 tablespoon of warm water

-• We love Greek yogurt because it’s one of our top 27 antiaging foods and the main ingredient in yogurt face masks.
-And when yogurt and clay are combined, they become an unstoppable healing force for the skin.
+• We are fond of Greek yogurt as it comes among our 27 antiaging foods and is the primary constituent in yogurt facial masks.
+And when yogurt and clay are mixed they make an insurmountable healing power to the skin.

 Mud mask with Lemon Juice